 The Mobile Sakai Project started in 2011 with conversation among four institutions: Cambridge, Florida, Indiana, and Oxford which lead to a public proposal presented at the 2011 Sakai North America Conference and the EuroSakai Conference.
 A number of additional institutions “signed on;” and project goals were subsequently defined over 2011-2012.

 In Summer 2012, at the Sakai North American Conference, a brainstorming session with users about desired mobile capabilities for Sakai helped define the specific programming work necessary to mobilize Sakai.
 This work was defined as: 1) upgrading the entity broker to enable communication and integration across all Sakai CLE Core tools; 2) enhancing existing Core tools to take advantage of improved Entity Broker capabilities; c) enhance selected Contrib tools (i.e. Mneme, Melete) as identified by contributing institutions.
-Subsequently, Flying Kite, an Australian consulting firm and Sakai Commercial Affiliate already involved with the mobile effort on a voluntary basis, was invited to further define the necessary programming effort and to prepare a cost proposal.
+Subsequently, a Sakai Commercial Affiliate already involved with the mobile effort on a voluntary basis, was invited to further define the necessary programming effort and to prepare a cost proposal.
 That proposal was submitted in August 2012.

-The Project Manager subsequently contracted with Flying Kite to complete the defined work.
+The Project Manager subsequently contracted with the SCA to complete the defined work.
 All code written under this project is being submitted to the Sakai Project as open/community source code under the standard operational models of the Apereo Foundation.

 Costs & Fundraising:

 The University of Florida has agreed to fund the base programming for this project, providing $50,000 (USD).
 The Project Manager, with support from the steering committee, the Sakai Foundation and Board, along with any other volunteers, will solicit any additional, sustainability funding from other institutions, as needed.